 These agents are all about making smart choices.
 They’re usually assigned a specific function and often work alongside other agents to get tasks done.
 What sets them apart is how they use advanced reasoning to compare different options and pick the one that gives you the best result.

-Let’s say you need to query a database, send an email, or retrieve a document—a utility-based agent can handle that.
+Let’s say you need to query a database, send an email, or retrieve a document, a utility-based agent can handle that.
 It examines all the potential results it can produce in order to select the most advantageous based on a utility function.
 It’s not just about getting things done but it’s about doing them in the most effective way.

 How They Work:

 They assign a value (utility) to each possible outcome and pick the one with the highest score.
+Utility-based agents use expected utility to evaluate possible outcomes, allowing them to make decisions that maximize overall benefit even in dynamic environments.

 Example: